A sexually repressed music professor becomes obsessed with one of her young students

 Erika lives with her mother (Annie Girardot) who is routinely domineering–her mother searches her room, goes through her purse–even still chastise this forty-something Erika!
 Now, after witnessing her mother’s cruelty towards her–developed my understanding of her demonstrating sexual repression or repressive acts and verbally chastises her students.
 The character experiences erotic pleasures via voyeuristic behaviors, visiting sex shops to watch sadomasochistic style films.
 This is a lonely figure, isolated in herself torments until she meets a 17-year-old engineering student, Walter Klemmer (Benoit Magimel).

-The extremely attractive Walter causes an emotional conflict within Erika–which is difficult for her to understand.
+The incredibly beautiful Walter causes an emotional conflict within Erika–which is difficult for her to understand.
 His approach to her is initially genuine.
-As the film progresses this element changes.
+As the film progresses, this element changes.
 As she pursues his interest–she is uncomfortable with the results of his conquest–as love–once so unattainable in her staunch personal reality becomes unhinged–how will she handle it?
-Now that Walter advances towards her sexual unreality–will he be able to withstand her view of what love is understood to be?
-Well, you will have to see this one for yourself and decide.
+Now that Walter advances towards her sexual reality–will he be able to withstand her view of what love is understood to be?